boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ####  Inbound Edge Resource Control {#sec-inbound-edge-resource-control}

-   The main aspect of inbound provider network edge resource control is per-slice traffic capacity enforcement.
+   The main aspect of inbound provider network edge resource control is per-slice traffic volume enforcement.
 This kind of enforcement is often called 'admission control' or 'traffic conditioning'.
 The goal of this inbound enforcement is to ensure that the traffic above the contracted rate is dropped or deprioritized, depending on the